Linux renice command

 renice alters the scheduling priority of one or more running processes.

-A higher value of priority actually makes the process lower priority; it means that the process will demand fewer system resources (and therefore is a "nicer" process).
-A lower priority value means that the process will demand more resources, possibly denying those resources to processes that are "nicer".
+A higher value of priority actually makes the process lower priority; it means the process demands fewer system resources (and therefore is a "nicer" process).
+A lower priority value means the process demands more resources, possibly denying those resources to processes that are "nicer".

 The priority value of any given process can vary from -20 (highest priority, least "nice") to 20 (lowest priority, "nicest").
 The default priority of new processes, by default, is 0.